St. Mary’s Church Edwinstowe

 In 1820, the old oak roof was removed, the walls were plastered ‘in medieval style’ and a plaster ceiling was installed.
 In 1871, lightning again struck the top of the spire and weathercock, which were thrown down through the roof.
 When Canon Henry Telford Hayman carried out extensive repairs in 1897, the 1820’s ceiling and roof were removed and replaced with a new roof.

 Some of the 18th century box-pews were privately owned by the gentry and some rented.
-For example Reverend Matthew Markland obtained permission from the Duke of Kingston to erect a pew in the chancel for himself and his family.
-Markland sold his house to Dr. George Aldrich of Cockglode House who had to apply in writing to take the pew over.
+For example Reverend Matthew Markham obtained permission from the Duke of Kingston to erect a pew in the chancel for himself and his family.
+Markham sold his pew to Dr. George Aldrich of Cockglode House who had to apply in writing to take the pew over.
 There were several disputes which were finally ended in 1848, when the old pews were replaced by bench pews.

 Visitors are intrigued by ‘the face in the window’ (a woman’s eye, nose and mouth) appearing in the border of the central panel of the magnificent East Window which was donated by Miss.
 Cutts.